phetsims/phet-info/sim_deployment.md

 1. Check out the release branch, e.g.: `git checkout 1.0`
 2. Check out the correct shas for dependencies: `grunt checkout-shas`
+3. If you've branched (for the purposes of patching) any of the dependency repositories since the last rc version was published, you'll need to explicitly checkout those branches.
+For example, if you branched vegas for the 1.1 release of graphing-lines, do `cd ../vegas ; git checkout graphing-lines-1.1`.
-3. Update the version identifier in package.json.
+4. Update the version identifier in package.json.
 The identifier should contain "rc", e.g. "1.0.0-rc.2".
-4. Commit & push.
+Commit & push.
 5. Run the build process: `grunt`
 6. Deploy to the server: `grunt deploy-dev` (or `deploy-dev.sh $USERNAME`) OR to deploy the rc version using the build-server use `grunt deploy-rc`.
 7. (optional) Check out master for dependencies: `grunt checkout-master`